Administrative Procedure 321: Fundraising - Students

 Legal References

-Education Act: Section 265 (1) (j) Duties of Principal: Care of Pupils; O. Reg.
+Education Act: Section 265 (1) (j) Duties of Principal: Care of Pupils and Property; O. Reg.
 298 Section 25 Canvassing and Fund-Raising; Alcohol and Gaming Commission of Ontario Act and Regulations

 Related References